-Haida Gwaii, which means 'Islands of the People,' offers a magical trip for those who make the effort.
+Haida Gwaii forms a dagger-shaped archipelago of some 450 islands lying 80km west of the BC coast, and offers a magical trip for those who make the effort.
+The number-one attraction here is remote Gwaii Haanas National Park, which makes up the bottom third of the archipelago.
 Attention has long focused on the many unique species of flora and fauna to the extent that 'Canada's Galápagos' is a popular moniker.
 But each year it becomes more apparent that the real soul of the islands is the Haida culture itself.

 Haida reverence for the environment is protecting the last stands of superb old-growth rainforests, where the spruce and cedars are some of the world's largest.
 Amid this sparsely populated, wild and rainy place are bald eagles, bears and much more wildlife.
 Offshore in marine-protected waters, sea lions, whales and orcas abound, and once-rare right whales and sea otters have been spotted.